-When we went backpacking in 2009, we had to seek out internet cafes to send emails, and carry a digital camera for those all-important snaps.
-We took old phones that could phone somebody, text, and…that’s about it.
+Whilst backpacking in 2009, we used internet cafes to send emails, and had a digital camera for those all-important snaps.
+We took old phones that could phone, text, and…that’s about it.
 But now, travelling with a smartphone is de rigueur and we have built a collection of great apps for backpackers.

 Apps for Booking Flights

-We use Kayak to do the majority of the flight research for Flying Fluskey when we know where we want to go.
+We use Kayak for the majority of flight research for Flying Fluskey when we know where we want to go.
 Looking up flights between A and B, is fast and easy.
 You can filter the results down by flight time, stops etc making searching with specifics clear.

 The multicity option makes creating a full itinerary easy too.
 Pop in the dates and city pairings and it will put flights together that can be booked all together.
 They do also make hack fare suggestions but we prefer another app for that, Kiwi.

 Top Tip for Kayak – If you have a little time, you can set price alerts.
-The app will let you know when the price goes up or down and suggest whether you should book or wait.
+Kayak will let you know when the price goes up or down and suggest whether you should book or wait.

-Many people preference Skyscanner as their main flight search tool but we have found that the price suggestions on the first page inevitably go up by the time you click through and this always leaves us with a mildly bitter taste.
+Many people preference Skyscanner as their main flight search tool.
+We’ve found the front page prices inevitably go up when you click through, leaving us with a mildly bitter taste.
 However, it does have one feature we adore.

 So you’ve booked a month off but you don’t know where you want to go?
 SkyScanner is a great place to start.
 Select your departure airport and hit the magical ‘Everywhere’ button.
 Wait, and a world of flights will load before you.
 You can scroll through and see if inspiration strikes.
 Happily, you then have the flight prices and routing right there.

-Top Tip for SkyScanner – The prices brought up by Skyscanner affiliate GoToGate are very tempting but it has a terrible reputation (confirmed by dealing with upset passengers at the airport) so we would advise you ignore them.
+Top Tip for SkyScanner – The prices brought up by Skyscanner affiliate GoToGate are very tempting.
+But it has a terrible reputation (confirmed by dealing with upset passengers at the airport) so we advise against them.